awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-requirements.md

 If you're using dedicated IP addresses, you can choose the minimum SSL protocol version for the connection between viewers and CloudFront by choosing a security policy\.

-For more information, see [Security Policy](distribution-web-values-specify.md#DownloadDistValues-security-policy) in the topic [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
+For more information, see [Security Policy](distribution-web-values-specify.md#DownloadDistValues-security-policy) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

 ## Supported HTTP Versions<a name="https-requirements-supported-http-versions"></a>